VladimirMityugov/compose_app/README.md

 # Jetpack Compose
-### Still know nothing about such guys as Rick and Morty, so this app is for you
+### Still know nothing about such guys as Rick and Morty?!
+This app is for you then

 **The application allows to get familiar with characters from Rick and Morty universe**